jeffreyadams/atlasofliegroups-docs/tutorial/video_1B/real_forms.rst

     atlas>

-More generally, for :math:`Sl(2n,\mathbb R)` has another real form in this inner class, the group SL(n,H).
+More generally, for :math:`Sl(2n,\mathbb R)` has another real form in its inner class, the group SL(n,H).

 In fact the distinguished involution is the one attached to the non trivial diagram automorphism.
 And in this case it flips all the roots except the central root::